Arctyll/.github/profile/README.md

 1. **Minecraft Mods**: Custom features to enhance gameplay.

-2. **Discord Bots**: Tools to automate and improve server functionality.
+2. **Minecraft texture packs**: Texture packs to improve your game's colors and textures.

 Join us as we innovate and build together!